Menu

 Ancient DNA and deep population structure in sub-Saharan African foragers

-Authors Lipson M, Sawchuk EA, Thompson JC
+Authors Lipson M, Sawchuk EA, Thompson JC, Oppenheimer J, Tryon CA et al.

 Abstract